> Gluten Free Happiness?

-Often when people are newly gluten-free, the focus is on what they can’t eat any more.
-They worry about whether they’re going to react to what they’re served at a restaurant, or at a friend’s house.
-They think and wonder and fret about what they have to do to treat the problems that they have thanks to gluten intolerance.
+Often when people are newly gluten-free they focus on what they can’t eat any more.
+They worry about reacting to what they’re served by restaurants, co-workers, friends and relatives.
+They think and wonder and fret about what they have to do to treat the health problems that they have thanks to gluten intolerance.

 Some of this is necessary.
-There’s a lot to learn when going gluten-free.
-To be the healthiest possible, you may have to change your diet and other elements of your life radically.
-But the stress should not be ongoing and/or acute.
-There should be, at least, breaks during the process so you aren’t overwhelmed.
+There’s a lot to learn about going gluten-free.
+To be the healthiest possible, a person might have to change other elements of their diet and life too.

-Eventually, when you have your diet and supplements, etc. “down” enough so you don’t have to mull them over often, you’ll probably feel and think differently.
+Eventually, when a person has their diet and supplements, etc. “down” so the new way of eating feels natural and any changes that need to be made after that probably aren’t as radical, they’ll usually feel and think differently.
 I certainly do.
 It’s a nice place to be, and one of the perks of being healthier.

-On this site, I do my best to give recommendations and resources to reduce the transition stress so you can get to the happier place faster.
+On this site, I do my best to give recommendations and resources to reduce the transition stress for people so they can get to the happier place faster.

 What makes you happy?